Honorius: Constantius and the beginning of erosion of the Western Empire

 The revolt of Constantine III in the west continued through this period.
 In 409, Gerontius, Constantine III's general in Hispania, rebelled against him, proclaimed Maximus Emperor, and besieged Constantine at Arles.
 Honorius now found himself an able commander, Constantius, who defeated Maximus and Gerontius, and then Constantine, in 411.

 Gaul was again a source of troubles for Honorius: just after Constantius's troops had returned to Italy, Jovinus revolted in northern Gaul, with the support of Alans, Burgundians, and the nobility of Gallic descent.
 Jovinus tried to negotiate with the invading Goths of Ataulf (412), but his proclamation of his brother Sebastianus as Augustus made Ataulf seek alliance with Honorius.
 Honorius had Ataulf defeat and execute Jovinus in 413.
 At the same time, Heraclianus raised the standard of revolt in North Africa, but failed during an invasion of Italy.
 Defeated, he fled back to Carthage and was killed.

 In 414, Constantius attacked Ataulf, who proclaimed Priscus Attalus emperor again.
 Constantius drove Ataulf into Hispania, and Attalus, having again lost Visigoth support, was captured and deposed once again.
 In the eleventh consulship of Honorius and the second of Constantius, the Emperor entered Rome in triumph, with Attalus at the wheels of his chariot.
 Honorius punished Attalus by cutting off his right finger and thumb, inflicting the same fate with which Attalus had threatened Honorius.
-Remembering how Attalus had suggested that Honorius should retire to some small island, he returned the favor by banishing Attalus to the island of Lipara.
+Remembering how Attalus had suggested that Honorius should retire to some small island, he returned the favour by banishing Attalus to the island of Lipara.